Talk to your agents

 • data-component — Structured UI data emitted by the agent (for rich UIs)

-• data-operation — Operational events (status updates, completion, errors)
+• data-operation — Low-level operational events (agent lifecycle, completion, errors)

 Example Stream (abbreviated)